Learn how to build an iOS application that can claim an mDoc via OID4VCI

 string as itsoffer

 parameter.This is a URL-encoded Credential offer which in our example was embedded in a QR code.
-In other implementations you might have to retrieve this parameter from a deep-link or an app notification.
+In other implementations you might have to retrieve this parameter from a deep-link.

 The